dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #1 StructureType correction.md

 ### IStructureType implementation

 Each struct generated that implements `IStructuredType` should also have the following code auto-generated, to explicitly implement the interface.
-The method sets and returns the `SType` correctly for the current structure.
+The method sets and returns the `SType` correctly (if any) for the current structure.

 ```csharp
 /// <inheritdoc />